mudcrab-landcruiser/mudcrab-landcruiser.github.io/project.md

 ## How could some aussie bogans build such a piece of technology?

 For the subsea and electrical engineering, the core engineering team has international links to some of the most advanced subsea and electric vehicle projects in the world.

-For the mech team, we had top tier fabricators and welders.
+For the mechanical, we had top tier fabricators and welders - the car was developed and built between Brisbane, Newcastle, Melbourne and Darwin.

 There was a lot of general subsea and ocean experience in the team, as commerical divers themselves are elite underwater tradesmen.